-Argument Description Available for type %changelist% The number of the changelist being submitted.
-(The abbreviated form %change% is equivalent.) submit, content, commit %client% Triggering user's client workspace name. all %clienthost% Hostname of the client. all %clientip% The IP address of the client. all %serverhost% Hostname of the Perforce server. all %serverip% The IP address of the server. all %serverport% The IP address and port of the Perforce server, in the format ip_address:port . all %serverroot% The P4ROOT directory of the Perforce server. all %user% Perforce username of the triggering user. all %formfile% Path to temporary specification file.
+- Argument Description Available for type %changelist% %change% The number of the changelist being submitted.
+(The abbreviated form %change% is equivalent to %changelist%.) change-submit, change-content, change-commit %client% Triggering user's client workspace name. all %clienthost% Hostname of the client. all %clientip% The IP address of the client. all %serverhost% Hostname of the Perforce server. all %serverip% The IP address of the server. all %serverport% The IP address and port of the Perforce server, in the format ip_address:port . all %serverroot% The P4ROOT directory of the Perforce server. all %user% Perforce username of the triggering user. all %formfile% Path to temporary form specification file.
 To modify the form from an in or out trigger, overwrite this file.
-The file is read-only for triggers of type save and delete. save, out, in, delete

-Argument Description Available for type %formname% Name of form (for instance, a branch name or a changelist number). save, out, in, delete %formtype% Type of form (for instance, branch, change, and so on). save, out, in, delete
+The file is read-only for triggers of type save and delete. form-save, form-out, form-in, form-delete %formname% Name of form (for instance, a branch name or a changelist number). form-save, form-out, form-in, form-delete %formtype% Type of form (for instance, branch, change, and so on). form-save, form-out, form-in, form-delete